Saturday, May 17, 2025

 “They came in on their days off,” Hansen said.
 “If they wouldn't have stepped up, we wouldn't have been able to go.”

-The firefighters also lauded the Emergency Management Assistance Compact — the agreement between California and Idaho that allowed them to aid the response effort.
+The firefighters also lauded the Emergency Management Assistance Compact — the agreement between California and Idaho that allowed them to make the trip and provide aid.
 For their contributions to the response effort, all of the Idaho districts that sent firefighters will be reimbursed by California or the federal government.

 “Keeping a program like this open is very beneficial for everyone,” Jensen said.